 The Apple Watch Series 3 is still available and it's been given a very generous price cut.
 It comes in two flavors, using the older 38mm and 42mm casings, again with a GPS standalone or a GPS/LTE version.
 If you're looking for the smallest Apple Watch, this is the place to go.

 It's swim-proof and now represents the most cost effective way to buy an Apple Watch.
 The downsides are that it features the old shape, the screen's not as good, and the fancy new ECG features are missing.

 Apple Watch Series 2 [officially discontinued]

 You can still also pick up bargain Apple Watch Series 2 smartwatches.
 However, this is no longer officially sold by Apple.
 There's plenty on Amazon, however, and you still get GPS tracking for a low price.

 The Apple Watch Series 1 comes without GPS or LTE, making it the choice for users that aren't too bothered with accurate outdoor sports tracking.
 It's no longer sold by Apple, but can still be picked up from other retailers β and it's still treated to the latest watchOS 5 software so you're not being left behind in terms of functionality.

 Apple Watch setup

 When you take your Apple Watch out of the box, it's the same as everyone else's.
 What makes your smartwatch personal is the style and the apps, which mean your Apple Watch will be unique to your needs.

-If there's one major differentiator between the Apple Watch and the competition, it's the breadth of apps.
-Just like the iPhone, Apple has left the killer features of the Apple Watch up to its army of developers.
+If there's one major differentiator between the Apple Watch and the competition, it's the wide breadth of apps.
+Just as with the iPhone, Apple has left the killer features of the Apple Watch up to its army of developers.